How to Adjust a Toilet Float and Fill Valve Fast!

 Toilet Float Replacement

 Toilet floats are sold hand in hand with the fill valve.
-A brand new toilet fill valve and float costs about 20 dollars.
-For a detailed post on how to replace a toilet fill valve and float check out this post.
+A brand new toilet fill valve and float cost about 20 dollars.
+For a detailed post on replacing a toilet fill valve and float, check out this post.